di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 A prediction file, for example for the development set, must be one single JSON file for all memes.
 The entry for each meme must include the fields "id" and "labels".
 As an example, the input files described above would be also valid prediction files.
 We provide format checkers to automatically check the format of the submissions (see below).

-If you want to check the performance of your model on the development and test (when available) sets, upload your predictions' file to the website of the shared task: https://propaganda.math.unipd.it/neurips2023/.
+If you want to check the performance of your model on the development and test (when available) sets, upload your predictions' file to the website of the shared task: https://propaganda.math.unipd.it/semeval2024task4/.
 See instructions on the website about how to register and make a submission.

 ## Format checkers

-The format checkers for tasks 1 and 2 are located in the [format_checker](format_checker) module of the project.
+The format checkers for all subtasks are located in the [format_checker](format_checker) module of the project.
 Each format checker verifies that your generated results file complies with the expected format.
-The format checker for subtask 2 is included in the scorer.

 Before running the format checker please install all prerequisites through,
 > pip install -r requirements.txt